ed-wilkes/general-modelling/README.md

 # general-modelling
-Useful functions for general statistical modelling in R
+Useful functions for general statistical modelling in R.

+The current code is aimed at bootstrap-fitting robust linear mixed-effects models .